 5.1.
-The CIPFA Treasury Management Code of Practice adopted by the Council introduced a new section on Managing Treasury Management Risks, placing Credit and Counterparty risk at the forefront of treasury risks.
+The CIPFA Treasury Management Code of Practice adopted by the Council includes a section on Managing Treasury Management Risks, placing Credit and Counterparty risk at the forefront of treasury risks.
 The Code states:

 Credit ratings should only be used as a starting point when considering credit risk.
-Organisations should make use of generally available market information, such as the quality financial press, market data, information on government /support for banks and the credit ratings of that government support.
+Organisations should make use of generally available market information, such as the quality financial press, market data, and information on government support for banks including the ability and willingness of the relevant government to provide adequate support.